-- 1. Text Book: Chemistry: The Molecular Nature of Matter and Change, 9e, by Silberberg An online only edition of this book is available here: (ISBN) - 1 quarter access: 9781307600940 - 1 year access: see handout for details - 2.
+- Text Book: Chemistry: The Molecular Nature of Matter and Change, 9e, by Silberberg An online only edition of this book is available here: (ISBN) 1 quarter access: 9781307600940 1 year access: see handout for details - 2.
 Chem 101: Online Homework.
-Accessible via the Canvas course site. - 3.
-Hands on Labs: This material is linked to Canvas and items to complete it will be shipped to your home after census day once you order them from the bookstore. (no cost) - 4.
+Accessible via the Canvas course site.
+(Free 2 weeks, then charge) - 3.
 A scientific calculator: Must have log and exponential functions.
-You may not use a graphing calculator or your phone as a calculator for any quizzes, exercises, or exams. - 5.
+You may not use a graphing calculator or your phone as a calculator for any quizzes, exercises, or exams. - 4.
 Computer and printer access.
-As this is an online class, you will require a computer with internet access and a printer throughout this course. - 6.
-Camera access: You should be able to broadcast video from your computer or phone.
-If this is not possible for you, please talk to me during the first week of class so we can discuss accommodations. - 7.
+Portions of this course are handled via Canvas.
+You will needs access to this platform. - 5.
 A PDF App: Throughout the quarter you will turn in handwritten assignments by creating a PDF and uploading it to Canvas.
-Recommended apps include GeniusScan and CamScanner - 8.
+Recommended apps include GeniusScan and CamScanner - 6.
 Lab Materials: See the lab syllabus for additional information.